-No, the term “healthy” doesn’t get a free pass, either
+And, no, the word “healthy” doesn’t get a free pass, either.

 It’s probably more common now to hear labels like “healthy” or “unhealthy” when we talk to kids about food, but those terms aren’t really any better.
 Why?
 Because the problem isn’t the words themselves but the fact that we’re setting children up to develop rigid, black-and-white ways of thinking about food from an early age.

 So, how ~should~ we talk to kids about food, then?

 Instead of categorizing foods outright as healthy/unhealthy, shift the conversation to help children understand the effects of different types of food on their bodies.

 Let children know that the food they eat provides energy for their bodies.
 Certain types of food perform specific jobs for their bodies, and other foods perform different types of jobs.
 And, as in all things in life, emphasize balance.

 Should you reward your dog with a treat?
 Sure.
 (Good boy!)
 But rewarding your child with an ice cream cone, organic all-fruit popsicle, or any other edible “treat”?
 Not the best idea.

 When you teach your child that food is a reward, you’re also teaching them some pretty messed-up ideas about food, such as:

 - Food has to be earned.
 This can lead to vulnerable children developing a variety of emotional eating behaviors, including punishing themselves by restricting food or purging.

 - Some foods are rarer and more desirable than others.
 This idea can trigger binge-eating in some children.